itssamuelrowe/binarystars/content/variables-values-and-data-types/declaring-final-variables-or-constants.md

-In this lecture, you will learn how to declare final variables or constants.
+In this section, you will learn how to declare final variables or constants.

 A final variable is variable that you can't change after initializing.
 The compiler will generate errors if you try to change it.
 It is also